padma68/Resume-Screening-AI-Agent/README.md

 - Groq API enhances resume field extraction using an LLM.
 - Rule-based extraction ensures the application remains functional without external APIs.

-### Current Limitations

-- OCR is not supported for scanned PDFs.
-- Only English resumes are supported.
-- Images and graphics inside resumes are ignored.
-- GitHub and LinkedIn profiles are not analyzed.

 ### Future Improvements

 - OCR support